puyo/gregorymcintyre.com/source/opinion/articles/male-feminists/index.markdown

 always been worth it in bigger and often unforeseen ways.

-If you are going to do something like this, I recommend trying to strike a tone that is "firm and kind".
+If you are going to do something like this, I recommend trying to strike a tone that is ``firm and kind''.
 Deliver it with warmth or understanding but don't compromise on the details.
-Remember that sentences that start with "I" are a lot less aggressive.
+Remember that sentences that start with ``I'' are a lot less aggressive.
 If you want further advice, I recommend the book Crucial Conversations.